node-red/node-red-nodegen/docs/index.md

 #### (1) Connection to cloud services
 The http request node can easily connect to cloud services via REST API.
 From a marketing perspective, having a dedicated node for a cloud service is more attractive to users because having preset node properties, and targeted information and documents can help improve the usability of the node.
-In general, cloud service providers publish Open API document with REST API for users to test on Swagger UI.
+In general, cloud service providers publish OpenAPI document with REST API for users to test on Swagger UI.
-Node generator can use the Open API document to create nodes for connection to a cloud service.
+Node generator can use the OpenAPI document to create nodes for connection to a cloud service.
 Therefore, cloud service providers can release their original nodes without node development cost.

 #### (2) Reuse of function node as original node